Directors of CNELM & Senior Management

 Martin Neil BSc MSc

 Prior to joining the nutrition industry in 1992 Martin was a Principal Systems and Control Engineer, designing safety instruments for the nuclear industry.
 For a decade, Martin led a not-for-profit nutritional service to practitioners and their clients.
 He worked closely with the first professional body for nutritional therapy to help establish Codes of Ethics & Practice regarding the use of nutritional supplements.
-Martin, along with our Finance Director, oversees the accounts and ensures the maintenance of the Centre.
+Martin, along with our Finance Director, oversees the accounts and ensures the day to day maintenance of the Centre.
+Martin is a member of the Senior Management Team.

 Dr James Neil BSc PhD